BlogScience

 How Much Nicotine is in a Cigarette

 The nicotine in a cigarette can vary depending on the brand and the region where the cigarette is produced.
-In the US, the nicotine content in cigarettes typically ranges from 11.9 to 14.5 milligrams per cigarette.
+In the US, the nicotine content of cigarettes typically ranges from 11.9 to 14.5 milligrams per cigarette.
 Nicotine content refers to the total amount of nicotine present in the tobacco of a cigarette.

 However, the actual amount of nicotine absorbed by the smoker, known as the nicotine yield, is usually between 1 to 2 mg per cigarette according to a 2020 study by the CDC.
 This yield is typically measured by standardized smoking machine tests, such as those conducted by the Federal Trade Commission (FTC).
 It can vary based on several factors, including the cigarette's design, the smoker's behavior, and the presence of filters and ventilation holes: